odioski/RADICO/NFO.md

 ### Features
 - ✅ **Enabled by Default**: Logging is active from the start for complete transparency
 - ✅ **Interactive Configuration**: Choose your log file name or disable if needed
-- ✅ **Custom Filenames**: Specify your own log file names or use default RADICAL.LOG
+- ✅ **Custom Filenames**: Specify your own log file names or use default RADICOL.LOG
 - ✅ **Clean Format**: Timestamped entries without color codes
 - ✅ **Complete Sessions**: Full audit trail of all operations
 - ✅ **Command Line Control**: Override logging behavior via switches

 ### Default Behavior
-RADICA enables logging by default to ensure you never lose important troubleshooting information.
+RADICO enables logging by default to ensure you never lose important troubleshooting information.
 On startup, you'll see:

 ```
 === Logging Configuration ===
-✓ Logging is enabled by default for RADICA
+✓ Logging is enabled by default for RADICO
-Current log file: RADICAL.LOG
+Current log file: RADICOL.LOG

 Options:
-1) Keep current settings (RADICAL.LOG)
+1) Keep current settings (RADICOL.LOG)
 2) Change log file name
 3) Disable logging for this session